stil4m/ideal-api/README.md

 List<Bank> banks = ideal.getBanks();
 ```

-This will result in a list of banks containing a name and a id.
+This will result in a list of banks containing a name and an id.

 ### Create Payment

-To create a payment, you can `execute` a `FetchModeRequest` on the `Ideal` instance.

 ```
 Ideal ideal = new Ideal(...)